-- Login to MassTaxConnect and click the Settings hyperlink in the top right section of the Home panel.
+- Login to MassTaxConnect and click on "Settings" in the top right section of the Home page.

 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, legal or tax advice.
 If you have any legal or tax questions regarding this content or related issues, then you should consult with your professional legal or tax advisor.